Skip to content

 ABI Hash Collisions

-ABI Hash Collisions refer to a vulnerability type of the Application Binary Interface (ABI) encoding format, which smart contracts use to encode and decode calldata sent to functions.
-However, it can also be used by smart contract developers to encode and decode custom parameters.
-Two versions exist: abi.encode and abi.encodePacked.
-While more secure, the former results in a significantly larger result data size, thus raising the gas cost, especially when storing it.
-As a result, the latter (abi.encodePacked) sees wider usage, albeit with increased risk due to the higher likelihood of hash collisions when dynamic variables are packed together.
-The hash is often used as a storage key or within a signed payload, with potential security ramifications.
+ABI hash collisions are a vulnerability of the Application Binary Interface encoding format, which smart contracts use to encode and decode the calldata sent to functions.
+Developers also reach for it to encode and decode custom parameters.
+Two versions exist, abi.encode and abi.encodePacked.
+The former is safer but produces a significantly larger result, raising the gas cost, especially when the result is stored.
+The latter therefore sees wider usage, at the cost of a higher likelihood of hash collisions when dynamic variables are packed together.
+Such a hash often serves as a storage key or sits inside a signed payload.

-This vulnerability arises when a hash calculation is used with packed ABI-encoded data that includes multiple variable-length arguments.
-Despite the hash remaining the same, shifting data across arguments can alter the payload semantics.
-This can trigger hash collisions in the Eternal Storage pattern, alter the meaning of signatures, and result in collisions when used as a mapping key.
+The vulnerability arises when a hash is computed over packed ABI-encoded data containing multiple variable-length arguments.
+Shifting data across those arguments alters the semantics of the payload while leaving the hash unchanged.
+That property triggers collisions in the Eternal Storage pattern, alters the meaning of signatures, and produces collisions where the hash is used as a mapping key.

-A naive implementation of a royalty registry demonstrates the latter case:
+A naive implementation of a royalty registry demonstrates the last case:

 1